The Sign-in template supports 4 sign-in methods: Provider sign-in,

 Provider sign-in method: This method lets users

-sign in easily via a provider, with no input required.
-In this example (for
+sign in using a provider, with no input required.
+In this example (for Android

-Android Auto), Google is the provider for the primary sign-in option, with PIN
+Auto), Google is the provider for the primary sign-in option, with PIN code

-code sign-in offered as a secondary option.Username/password method: This method lets users
+and email sign-in offered as secondary options.Username/password method: This method lets users

 enter authentication information in a single, mandatory form field.
-Currently,
+This field

-this field can be used to enter a username or password.
-In this example (for
+can be used to enter a username or password.
+In this example (for Android

-Android Auto), the other methods are offered as secondary
+Auto), the other methods are offered as secondary options.

 QR code method: This method displays a mandatory